fraxflax/nw-watchdog/README.md

 * All releases are available for download here: https://github.com/fraxflax/nw-watchdog/releases

 ## DOCUMENTATION
-Extensive documentation including examples, also shown below and available as [documentation/help.md](https://github.com/fraxflax/nw-watchdog/blob/main/documentation/help.md), is available by running:<br>
+See below for extensive documentation including examples.
+The full help document is available in [documentation/help.md](https://github.com/fraxflax/nw-watchdog/blob/main/documentation/help.md), and by running:<br>
 `nw-watchdog --help`<br>

 ---